FREE AND DISCOUNTED REFORMATION MP3s, VIDEOS & BOOKS ON POLITICS AND BIBLICAL CIVIL GOVERNMENT

 It is this author's settled conviction that the Westminster Confession of Faith is the most accurate and thoroughgoing account of the doctrines of God's inerrant Word, and is therefore the most reasonable choice for a Christian state to adopt.
 It is the contention of this paper that the historic Presbyterian view of the necessity for the establishment of Presbyterianism as the official religion of every society is the Scriptural view, and it is the task of this paper to demonstrate that truth to the current generation of Christians.

-- Dr. Michael Wagner, A Presbyterian Political Manifesto: Presbyterianism and and Civil Government
+- Dr. Michael Wagner, A Presbyterian Political Manifesto: Presbyterianism and and Civil Government, emphases added

 "Maybe now you can understand why the national reformations that took place in the OT always included the recognition and national confession of the sins of the fathers -- for those sins brought God's wrath upon the nation (2 Chr.
 34:21, 2 Chr.
 29:6-7, 2 Chron.
 30:7-9, Ezra 9:6-10:2, Neh.
 9:2-37).
 Previous attainments and obligations continue to bind the national moral person (for more on the "moral person" of nations and churches see Scott's Distinctive Principles of the Reformed Presbyterian Church, pp. 61,70,195f., 285f. and Robert's The Reformed Presbyterian Catechism, p.
 150, on the Puritan Hard Drive).
 Moreover, these teachings formed the biblical basis as to why the Reformers (especially during the second Reformation) where always eager to seek out the causes of God's wrath, and repent of these, whether individual, ecclesiastical or national.
 The best Reformers did not try to gather together all manner of infidels, idolaters, sectarians, etc. and form some kind of general, moralistic, conservative crusade to uplift the nation -- never!
 (Cf. Gillespie's "Another Most Useful Case of Conscience Discussed and Resolved, Concerning Associations and Confederacies With Idolaters, Infidels, Heretics, or Any Other Know Enemies of Truth and Godliness" in his "Treatise of Miscellany Questions", Works, volume two).
 They aimed at purifying and unifying the church, state and family on the basis of a covenanted uniformity -- always seeking to be faithful to Christ's Crown and Covenant and shunning all suggestions of humanly based solutions to the problems of the day!
 They looked first to God's mercy and grace (after recognition and confession of sin of course) in their individual lives; and they weren't about to start to build on a resurrected covenant of works, after having faithfully begun building on the covenant of grace, in the civil or ecclesiastical realms either -- when dealing with the reformation of church and state.
 This is why the Reformations under Asa, Hezekiah, Josiah, Ezra and Nehemiah all involved the biblical aspects listed below.
 They sought to: